 - Start in the back.
 To avoid the crowds, move from the farthest temples toward the front.
 The majority of people stick to the center of Pompeii, and you can visit the main area when the crowds have gone by late afternoon.

 - Don’t do the audio guide.
 I bought the audio tour for 10 euros and found it to be a waste of time.
 The free book they give you includes enough information.
 The audio guide doesn’t explain much more.

 - Limited time?
 Do a guided tour.
 I listened to a number of guided tours while I was walking around and I was impressed with their knowledge.
 Plus, I like being able to ask questions that can further explain things.
 The guided tours simply take you to the highlights, unless you do a personal tour.

 - Bring lots of water.
 During the summer, it gets scorchingly hot.
 Bring lots of water and some sunscreen to avoid being burnt.

-In the time I was there, I barely scratched the surface of Pompeii and I filled a whole day!
-One day I would love to go back and visit all the buildings I missed.
+In the time I was there, I barely scratched the surface of Pompeii, and I filled a whole day!
+One day, I’d love to go back and visit all the buildings I missed.
 But then again, I’m a history geek and could spend days upon days among ruins.
 If you don’t live and breathe history like I do, one day would be enough to see the highlights.
 Make sure you move away from the city center to see some of the lesser known and less crowded sites.
-When it is just you walking among the ruins, it’s an eerie but beautiful feeling.
+Walking among the ruins is an eerie but beautiful feeling.